Interconnections: Contemporary Scottish and Irish Weavers

 Joan Baxter was born in Edinburgh.
-She studied tapestry at Edinburgh College of Art, graduating in 1976 and completed her postgraduate studies there in 1977.
-During her summer holidays she worked as a weaver at the Dovecot Studios.
-She spent a further two years of postgraduate study at Warsaw Academy of Fine Arts, Poland.
+She studied tapestry at Edinburgh College of Art, graduating in 1976, and completed her postgraduate studies there in 1977.
+During her summer holidays, she worked as a weaver at the Dovecot Studios.
+She spent a further two years of postgraduate study at the Warsaw Academy of Fine Arts, Poland.

-In 1987 she setup as an independent tapestry artist weaving her own designs to commission and for exhibition.
-Since then she has continued to weave, to teach and to give lectures as well as writing about tapestry and working collaboratively on projects with groups and individuals.
+In 1987 she set up as an independent tapestry artist weaving her own designs for commission and exhibition.
+Since then she has continued to weave, teach and give lectures as well as write about tapestry and work collaboratively on projects with groups and individuals.
 Her tapestries have been exhibited regularly in the UK and internationally.
 A move to the far North of Scotland in 2000 allowed her to live in the landscapes that have always inspired her work and prompted a period of experimentation and creative growth that continues to this day.

 Her award-winning work is represented in many private and corporate collections.